-The organisation is looking to establish itself as a Charitable Incorporated Organisation (CIO.)
-Our submission to the Charity Commission was accepted on the 1st August 2018.
+The organisation was established as a Charitable Incorporated Organisation (CIO.) on the 7th February 2019, (registered charity no. 1181919).
 The first Trustee meeting was held on the 14th September 2017 but since then the governing structure has been revised to enable it to be more robust for future sustainability.

 Various meetings have taken place with Preston, South Ribble Borough Council (SRBC), and Lancashire County Councillors as well as with the local MP Ben Wallace who has pledged to support the project and will remain involved.
-Locally we have had advice from a variety of organisations in the third sector and attended a number of seminars in order to increase our knowledge and extend our contacts.
+Locally we have had advice from a variety of organisations in the third sector and attended many seminars in order to increase our knowledge and extend our contacts.

-We continue to look for either a piece of land as a potential location for the Community Centre, or an existing building which can be converted and developed, possibly in Bamber Bridge.
-As a result we have had two meetings with SRBC, to discuss this possibility.
+We continue to look for either a piece of land as a potential location for the Community Centre, or an existing building which can be converted and developed.
 However, we are keeping our options open and will consider all opportunities that come our way.

-Our vision is a work in progress but on the 12th November 2018 we will see our first major milestone - the opening of a drop in centre at Sion Park Community Hub at 1a Longridge Road, Ribbleton, Preston, for one half day a week - 2pm to 4pm.
-The same week we start another half day session on Thursday afternoon, 2:30 pm to 3:30 pm, based on an exercise activity.
-These will run until at least the week before Christmas and then we moved to the Plungington Community Centre.
+Our vision is a work in progress but in November 2018 we saw our first major milestone - the opening of a drop in centre at Sion Park Community Hub Preston, for two half day sessions.
+One based on Arts & Crafts and the other on music or exercise.
+These ran until the week before Christmas and then we moved to the Plungington Community Centre.
 Here we run a session every Thursday afternoon from 3pm to 4.30pm.
-This session will serve the people of Ribbleton but gauge the need for this kind of service and establish our charity in a small but beneficial way.
+This session will serve the people of the area but gauge the need for this kind of service and establish our charity in a small but beneficial way.